Hats-Protocol/proposal-hatter/docs/spec.md

 Lifecycle

-- Propose → Succeed → Execute happy path (with/without timelock).
+- Propose → Approve → Execute happy path (with/without timelock).
 - Public execution when `executorHatId == PUBLIC_SENTINEL`; restricted when set.
 - Duplicates: proposing identical inputs with the same salt rejects with `AlreadyUsed`; changing the salt permits a new proposal.